 Socialite and reality television star Paris Hilton is no stranger to making scandalous news headlines, but she truly outdid herself in 2007.
 While serving a term of probation for driving under the influence in California, Hilton was ordered to serve 45 days in a detention facility for a number of violations of her supervised release.
 After spending just a few days in jail, prison officials feared Hilton would suffer a major nervous breakdown, and so they transferred her to home confinement and monitored her with an electronic ankle bracelet.
 So, how does a house arrest ankle bracelet work?

-Community Corrections, House Arrest and Pretrial Confinement
+Community Corrections, House Arrest, and Pretrial Confinement

 In several jurisdictions within the United States, electronic ankle bracelets are used in lieu of keeping defendants in custody.
 Prison overcrowding and inmate warehousing are major concerns in the criminal justice system, and the cost of keeping defendants in jail is a burden on taxpayers.
 House arrest and home confinement are part of community corrections, a strategy that can help prevent the growth of the prison industrial complex.
 Keeping defendants in jail before trial is also a costly and risky endeavor.